matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 `/_matrix/client/v1/rooms/{roomId}/hierarchy`.
 The topic can be kept plain text here because this data should commonly only be displayed to users that are *not* a member of the room yet.
 These users will not have the same need for rich room topics as users who are inside the room.
+If no plain text topic exists, home servers should return an empty topic string from these end points.
+Since this will inevitably lead to bad UX, client implementations are encouraged to always include a plain text variant when sending `m.topic` events.

 ## Transition